RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 * If your vicinity is already ambiently very smelly, you receive advantage on the check.
 * If the creatures you are sneaking past have more exotic senses, (like tremorsense, infravision, or aurasensitivity), then the check fails if the contents are particularly apperent to that sense (like shaking, hot, or magical, respectively).
 * If the check contents are none of the applicable above, the check succeeds and you go unnoticed.

-When a character is attacked, they make either a Gear(block) or Gear(dodge) check to determine if and where the attack lands.
-Granting advantage to an attack gives disadvantage to the Gear(block) or Gear(dodge) check and disadvantage on an attack grants advantage to this check

 ### Block
 When you are attacked with a strike or missile, make a Gear(block) check.